wireseo/tp/docs/DeveloperGuide.md

 the `DeleteConsultationCommand` and other object classes.

 #### 4.4.1 What is DeleteCommand
-`DeleteCommand` is an abstract class encapsulating the different delete commands for the `Consultations`, `Mastery Checks`, and `Tasks`.
+`DeleteCommand` is an abstract class encapsulating the different delete commands for `Consultations`, `Mastery Checks`, and `Tasks`.

 #### 4.4.2 Structure of DeleteCommand